 Maketu is a small coastal village in the middle of the Bay of Plenty.
 It has a mixed Maori/Pakeha population who work well together with strong links, both cultural and economic, to the sea and the harbour.
 The harbour is also known as Ongatoro after Ngatoro-i-rangi – the priest and navigator on the Te Arawa Canoe, which arrived here some 800 years ago.

-As well as being the home of Maketu Pies, and Masterchef winners Kasey and Karena, Maketu is also popular with a wide range of shorebirds and seabirds including red and black-billed gulls, NZ dotterel, royal spoonbills and variable oystercatchers.
+As well as being the home of Maketu Pies, and Masterchef winners Kasey and Karena, Maketu is also popular with a wide range of shorebirds and seabirds including red-billed gulls (Larus novaehollandiae), black-billed gulls (Larus bulleri), NZ dotterel (Charadrius obscurus), royal spoonbills (Platalea regia) and variable oystercatchers (Haematopus unicolor).

 We quickly realised that protecting the dotterel alone was not really an option, and that we needed to implement a much wider plan to help restore the ecological integrity of the spit.
 This would ensure that not just the dotterel were secure, but all the other native animals and plants that make up the natural ecosystem.